vlouie/toriatalks/_posts/2014-03-10-pokemon-3ds-deal.markdown

 - If you are buying a digital copy of a game *AFTER* joining Club Nintendo, in order to register it, you need to link your 3DS to your Club Nintendo account (and no, linking your 3DS will not register it with Club Nintendo automatically for you), which can be done via the eShop's settings on your 3DS

 Since I got the Animal Crossing 3DS bundle back in June, I couldn't register my digital copy of Animal Crossing: New Leaf.
-I was lucky that my dad had picked up a copy of Mario Kart 7 for us as a Christmas presnt so I registered that and got my free copy of Pokemon X yesterday. :)
+I was lucky that my dad had picked up a copy of Mario Kart 7 for us as a Christmas present so I registered that and got my free copy of Pokemon X yesterday. :)

 And again, here's the link to the promo: [Club Nintendo Pokemon Offer][pokelink]